hitchyjs/odem/doc/guides/defining-models.md

 Defining at least one actual property in **props** is mandatory.
 Every such property definition consists of a unique name for the property and an object describing its type and optional constraints.

 :::warning
 The name of an actual property mustn't be used by any other actual or computed property or method of same model.
+In addition it mustn't start with `$` and the following keywords are prohibited as well: `prototype`, `super`, `constructor`, `uuid`.
 :::

 ```javascript